Spring 2022 Baseball/Softball Information

 If you are interested in trying out for an Advanced Baseball team, please keep an eye on your email, the BYSA website, social media, or your text notifications for information.

-Fall 2021 BYSA Season Tentative Dates
+Spring 2022 BYSA Season Tentative Dates

-First practices will start on September 7
+First practices will start the week of January 31st

-First game: September 21
+First game: Febuary 19th

 Other common questions